Lower Extremities

 - How do you know if the patient was rotated?

-Patellae are not centered, or tibial plateaus appear asymmetric. - What error is indicated if the ankles are cut off?
+Patellae are not centered over the femora, and tibial plateaus appear asymmetric. - What error is indicated if the ankles are cut off?

 The patient was not on a riser or the IR coverage was positioned too high. - How do you know the DR stitching worked correctly?